 Article l Volume 12 March 11, 2022

 I'm going to talk about a lot of different matters that might be of interest to the East Suffolk High community.
 If you are not interested in this, you might be interested in that as you read through my list.
-Please, don't be too hard on my writing because I'm still a student of writing; despite having written more than 800 published news articles and stories.
-It all started in 1958 when I was a sophomore at East Suffolk high.
-I was self-appointed to write a weekly news article for Norfolk's Journal and Guide newspaper and shortly after the Suffolk News Herald.
+Please don't be too hard on my writing, as I'm still a student of the craft, despite having written more than 800 published news articles and stories.
+It all started in 1958 when I was a sophomore at East Suffolk High.
+I was self-appointed to write a weekly news article for the Journal and Guide newspaper in Norfolk, and shortly after, for the Suffolk News Herald.

 Now, let us visit today's topic: